 These tests can be performed through the switch console interface from a terminal connected to the switch or through a Telnet connection, or from the switch's web browser interface.
-For more information, see the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+For more information, see the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.